wacn/trustcenter/trustcenter/privacy-homepage-en.md

                         <strong>Metadata</strong>includes configuration and technical settings and information.
 For example, it includes the disk configuration settings for an Azure Virtual Machine or database design for an Azure SQL Database.
                      </p>
                      <p>
-                        <strong>Access Control Data</strong> is used to manage access to other types of data or functions within Azure and Office 365.
+                        <strong>Access Control Data</strong> is used to manage access to other types of data or functions within Azure, Office 365 and Power BI.
 It includes passwords, security certificates, and other authentication-related data.
                       </p>
                       <label>
                       You own your own Customer Data
                       </label>
                       <p>
-                         With Microsoft Azure and Office 365 operated by 21Vianet, you are the owner of your Customer Data.
+                         With Microsoft Azure, Office 365 and Power BI operated by 21Vianet, you are the owner of your Customer Data.
 You can access your Customer Data at any time and for any reason without assistance from 21Vianet.
 21Vianet will use your Customer Data only to provide the services agreed upon, including purposes that are compatible with providing those services.
 We will not use Customer Data or derive information from it for advertising.
                       </p>
                       <p>
                          We give you authenticated and logged access to your Customer Data, and restrict access to it by 21Vianet personnel and subcontractors.
 We also take strong steps to protect your Customer Data from inappropriate use or loss, and to segregate your Customer Data on shared hardware from that of other customers.
                       </p>
-                      <p><a class="mscom-link" href="https://www.microsoft.com/en-us/TrustCenter/Privacy/You-own-your-data#subcontractors" target="_self">Learn more about data ownership in Microsoft Azure and Office 365 Operated by 21Viane</a>
+                      <p><a class="mscom-link" href="https://www.microsoft.com/en-us/TrustCenter/Privacy/You-own-your-data#subcontractors" target="_self">Learn more about data ownership in Microsoft Azure, Office 365 and Power BI Operated by 21Viane</a>
                       </p>
                      <label>
                      You are in control of your Customer Data
                      </label>
-                     <p>In Microsoft Azure and Office 365 operated by 21Vianet, you know where your Customer Data is located, who can access it and under what circumstances, and how it is responsibly protected, transferred, and deleted.
+                     <p>In Microsoft Azure, Office 365 and Power BI operated by 21Vianet, you know where your Customer Data is located, who can access it and under what circumstances, and how it is responsibly protected, transferred, and deleted.
                      </p>
-                     <p><a class="mscom-link" href="https://www.microsoft.com/en-us/TrustCenter/Privacy/You-own-your-data#subcontractors" target="_self">Learn more about controlling your Customer Data in Azure and Office 365</a>
+                     <p><a class="mscom-link" href="https://www.microsoft.com/en-us/TrustCenter/Privacy/You-own-your-data#subcontractors" target="_self">Learn more about controlling your Customer Data in Azure, Office 365 and Power BI</a>
                      </p>

                      <label>